dikortis/LetsTalkETC/Episodes/Episode_12.md

-breaking out and a lot of the smart money smart money started to come in so revisited the space and one thing led to another yadda yadda Max and I connected at a conference in miami a North America coin conference and one of the interests one of the reasons that I connected with
+breaking out and a lot of the smart money smart money started to come in so revisited the space and one thing led to another yadda Max and I connected at a conference in miami a North America coin conference and one of the interests one of the reasons that I connected with